judepayne/draw-graph/cmd-draw-graph/README.md

 ## Caveats

-This command line tool is not the quickest to start up (about a 1s on my system) being based on the JVM and having to load the Clojure language into it each time its run.
+This command line tool is not the quickest to start up (about a 1s on my system) being based on the JVM and having to load the Clojure language each time it's run.

 ## License